fedecarles/abacus-rs/README.md

 an amount (float or integer), an account and an offset_account.
-The Offset Amount and Quantity can be explicity declared, otherwise it will be set as the inverse of the amount or to one (1) respectively.
+The Offset Amount and Quantity can be explicity declared, otherwise it will be set as the inverse of the amount and to one (1) respectively.
 Payee and note are optional fields.

 ```toml
 [[transaction]]